 Stand + Stare

-This artwork will be pledged indefinitely to RVS as a way to continually benefit the elderly community and to act as an interactive record of stories told by local people.
+The artwork has been pledged indefinitely to the residents of Swan Gardens, Corby as a way to continually benefit the elderly community and to act as an interactive record of stories told by local people.